HeikoMamerow/exit-pop-up/README.txt

 This section describes how to install the plugin and get it working.

 1. Upload `exit-pop-up.php` to the `/wp-content/plugins/` directory.
-2. Activate the plugin through the 'Plugins' menu in WordPress.
+1. Activate the plugin through the `Plugins` menu in WordPress.
-3. Make global configuration trough 'Settings > Exit pop-up' menu in WordPress.
+1. Make global configuration trough `Settings` > `Exit pop-up` menu in WordPress.
-3. Edit page and apply exit pop-up this in metabox on any page you want.
+1. Edit page and apply _Exit pop-up_ in meta box on any page you want.

 == Frequently Asked Questions ==